twistedstream/lets-procrastinate/README.md

 **Environment variables**
 1. Fill in your own environment variables specified in [CONFIG](./CONFIG.md).
-2. ✅ Test config correctness by running at any point.
+2. ✅ Test config correctness by running the following command at any point.
    ```shell
    npm run schema:apply:dry-run
    ```